Rioters attack ethnic Somalis in Kenyan capital

 "These people are neighbours and business partners who need each other, so I don't think it will last long," he said.

-Gangs of looters ran amok as the security forces fought to quell the violence.
-One Somali trader, who gave her name only as Hamdi for fear of reprisal attacks, said she was worried the unrest would spread throughout Eastleigh's rundown estates.

-"I condemn anyone who carried out this heinous act," she said, referring to Sunday's bomb attack.
-"It's affecting many innocent civilians and is causing the Somali community to be targeted."

-Authorities have blamed Somali militants and their sympathisers for grenade and gun attacks in Kenya since Nairobi sent soldiers into neighbouring Somalia last year to drive out al-Shabaab rebels, an Islamist group with links to al Qaeda.
+Authorities have blamed Somali militants and their sympathisers for grenade and gun attacks in Kenya since Nairobi sent soldiers into neighbouring Somalia last year to drive out al-Shabaab rebels, an Islamist group linked to al Qaeda.

-Attacks have intensified since Kenyan forces, fighting under an African Union banner, and Somali government troops routed al Shabaab from their last major urban bastion, the Somali port of Kismayu last month and forced the rebels to flee.
+Attacks have intensified since Kenyan and African Union forces launched an offensive seven weeks ago against al Shabaab's last major urban stronghold, the Somali port of Kismayu, forcing the rebels to flee.

 Two Kenyan soldiers were shot dead in the eastern town of Garissa, which is a rear base for Kenya troops fighting in Somalia as part of the regional African Union force.

+Somalia-related violence and growing separatist sentiment in its Indian Ocean coastal strip have added to security concerns ahead of March presidential polls in a country where 1,200 died in post-election violence in 2007.

-In the Eastleigh district of the capital Nairobi, crowds poured through the streets chanting "Somalis must go!", hurling rocks and smashing windows of some Somali apartment blocks.
+In the Eastleigh district of the capital Nairobi, crowds poured through the streets chanting "Somalis must go!", hurling rocks and smashing windows of some Somali apartments.

 Rioters jeered police who fired warnings shots in the air, demanding the government improve security in a district that has borne the brunt of the grenade and gun attacks.

 Streets in Eastleigh, a congested residential and business area, were strewn with rocks and shattered glass.
-Shops shuttered their windows and most business were closed in what is one of Nairobi's busiest trading centres.
+Shops shuttered their windows and most business were closed in one of Nairobi's busiest trading centres.

-People stood on rooftops while some ethnic Somalis gestured for assistance through their windows.
+Crowds stood on the rooftops and the streets, while some ethnic Somalis gestured for assistance through their windows.

 "These Somalis are getting used to this.
-Every day there is a grenade attack," said Evans, a non-Somali resident of the area wearing sandals and a dirty t-shirt with a print of Che Guevara.
+Every day there is a grenade attack," said Evans, a Kenyan resident of the area, wearing sandals and a dirty t-shirt with a print of Che Guevara.

 Local businessman Godfrey Biketi who supplies meat to Eastleigh, urged his fellow Kenyans to be calm.